Jose Maria Bosch Lamarque: Career at Bacardi

 However, largely unknown to Castro, Bosch had already transferred much of the company's assets from Cuba to Nassau, The Bahamas.
 Bosch had done this fearing that Bacardi would become the target of the Batista regime, and that their secret recipes and trademarks might become vulnerable to Batista, or the Mafia state.
 As a result of this transfer, which occurred between 1955 and 1957, Castro was unable to obtain any of Bacardi's recipes or trademarks when he nationalized the company's assets.

 Bosch was a funder of the Citizens Committee for a Free Cuba, set up in 1963.
 In 1964, Bosch informed the attorney general, Robert F. Kennedy (RFK), that he was asked frequently to donate to anti-Castro activities, including several attempts to assassinate Fidel Castro and other Cuban government leaders.
 Bosch would often turn them down, informing them that he was not interested in murder.
 Bosch also told RFK that he did not give as much money to the plot as he was asked.
 Bosch also confirmed to his Cuban exile friends that his contacts at the Central Intelligence Agency were not interested in these anti-Castro plots.

 However, according to the Colombian journalist Hernando Calvo Ospina, Bosch not only wanted Castro murdered, but sponsored many of the anti-Castro groups in their extremist activities.
 Calvo Ospina also suggested that Bosch and the Bacardi company not only bankrolled these organizations, but also planned the deliberate bombing of Cuban oil refineries and plunging the island into a nationwide blackout.
 Calvo Ospina also suggested that Bosch did in fact contribute $100,000 to the plot to assassinate Fidel Castro.
 Bosch also purchased a B-26 bomber to facilitate the bombing of the Cuban oil fields.

+Bosch was a member of the Movimiento Resistencia Cívico (MRC, trans.
+"Civic Resistance Movement").
+He was a major financial backer of the exile militant group Representatación Cubana en el Exilio (RECE, trans.
+"Cuban Representation in Exile").